diegochagas/fixed-position/README.md

 # Fixed position

-Fix element in web page according to scroll position with javascript
+Functions to fix an element in a web page when this page is scrolled to the footer.

 ## Technologies used